 Wear a Protective Running Top

 There are quite a few short sleeve tops made of material with UV protection.
-If you are going somewhere hot, and you have a tendency to burn, consider wearing a t-shirt rather than a vest.
-Or if you really like a vest, there are vests for example the Montane snap tank, that have a wider shoulder that will offer more protection than a conventional vest.
+If you are going somewhere hot, and you have a tendency to burn, consider wearing a T-shirt rather than a vest.
+Or if you really like a vest, there are options with a wider shoulder that will offer more protection than a conventional vest.
 A good quality running top will wick the moisture away, and that in itself really helps to keep you cool.

 Do use a good quality sunblock – remembering your ears and the backs of your knees!
 Key areas that will definitely catch the sun if you are running and can easily get forgotten.